enso-org/enso-archive/docs/runtime/searcher.md

 - documentation tags

 ## Results Ranking
-The search result has an intrinsic ranking based on the scope and the type specificity.
+The search result has an intrinsic ranking based on the scope and the type.

 ### Scope
 The results from the local scope have the highest rank in the search result.
 As